ben0bi/RUNPIXI.js/README.txt

 	+ A scrollable main stage (Main/Scroll)
 	+ and an immobile background stage.
 (Background)

-ISSUE: Background color is fixed right now.
+ISSUE: v0.6.4 is not done yet.

 GLOBAL VARIABLES
 ----------------